 {We further discovered that SU(2) unpolarized states can be operationally equivalent to pure vacuum state in terms of entanglement generation.
 This leads us to suspect that there are other important entanglement properties of SU(2) unpolarized states waiting to be revealed.}

 Finally, we commented on the ability to form sets of states that generate no entanglement under SU($n$) operations.
 This can be done by taking convex combinations of the states found in Ref. \cite{Zhangetal2013}.
-However, this set cannot be extended by using the properties of unpolarized states, which can only be done in the two-mode case and for maximally mixed states.
+Moreover, this set can be extended by using the properties of unpolarized states, as was done in the two mode case.

 Our results are important for understanding the entangling properties of beam splitters.
 We have quantified the entanglement generated by weakly-reflecting beam splitters, and found intriguing sets of states that remain unentangled by all beam splitters.
 Protocols that generate entanglement via beam splitters, such as boson sampling, must take these effects into account.
 Our result will further be useful for entanglement characterization and for metrology.